 This book is for us.

-We’re Building a Community Center for Moms and Kids in South Africa!
+We Built a Water Point, Playground and Veggie Garden for Moms and Kids in South Africa!

 This is the story behind the story: how there is nothing ordinary about being a mother.
 Especially to the hundreds of kids who don’t have one.
-Be part of a movement of moms who are changing the world and building a community center in South Africa while changing the diapers, the laundry and the loads of dishes.
+Thank you for being part of a movement of moms who are changing the world and building a community center in South Africa while changing the diapers, the laundry and the loads of dishes.
 Support another mother for Mother’s Day this year.

 So far, moms the world over have partnered together to build a water point, a laundry facility, and a vegetable garden, and they are working on a community center for a group of mothers, orphans, and vulnerable children just north of Pretoria, South Africa, in an area called Maubane.
-Whether you are a mother, know a mother, or have a mother, come and Take Action with us.
+Whether you are a mother, know a mother, or have a mother, thank you for taking action with us.
 Because there is nothing ordinary about being a mom, especially for the hundreds of kids who don’t have one.

 Share your moments of daily motherhood because we’re all in this together.